Planning your big vacation across Europe?

 There are a number of ways to get to your final destination.
 You can either take a bus, catch a train or pre-book your taxi.
-In our case however, we had a rental car, and I think that this was the best way of getting there.
+In our case, however, we had a rental car, and I think that this was the best way of getting there.

-Here is some info for if you are not travelling in Austria by car:
+Here is some info for if you are not travelling in Austria by car.

-The easiest way to reach the Dachstein Ice Cave and its nearby attractions is to catch a bus to the village of Obertraun Dachsteinseilbahn.
+The easiest way to reach the Dachstein Ice Cave and its nearby attractions are to catch a bus to the village of Obertraun Dachsteinseilbahn.
 The best way to reach Obertraun is to catch the Postbus 543 from Hallstatt Lahn, which is on the southern side of the village.

 The bus fare is around 2 Euros, and tickets must be purchased while boarding the bus.
 The bus 543 can easily be caught from Hallstatt Lahn between 8am-5pm, and there’s a bus leaving every one-and-a-half hours.